Will European Aerospace Still Be Thriving In 25 Years?

 Source: Aviation Week & Space Technology

-Tom Enders, CEO of Airbus, gave his opinion on the future of European Aerospace Industry and the key challenges of the next 25 years.
+Tom Enders, CEO of Airbus, gave his opinion about future of European Aerospace Industry and key challenges of the next 25 years.

 In the mid-1990s, European horizons ended at national borders.
 Industrial consolidation on a national level was well underway but cross-border cooperation was limited to joint ventures in the fields of missiles, satellites and helicopters.